 “Himanshu, please go and keep these notebooks in the computer labarotary.”
 My class-teacher said.
 And May God Bless her!

 While returning back after keeping two dozens note-books in the lab, While passing through the corridor, I saw this short man with an innocent face.
 He was looking at the Craft board outside Vice-Principal’s office.
 He was wearing a Light blue sweater and sports shoes.
-His lips, they were somewhat like me – Big and swelled up, just like a swarm of bees stung them.
+His lips, they were somewhat like me – Big and swelled up.
 He was discussing something with our Principal.
 His hands were at his back and was observing everything so calmly, as he was trying to imagine a story inside his head.
 I never saw his picture before but I saw some of his cartoons, which were usually printed on the cover of his books.

 “Did he saw me? here on the first floor?”
 I wasn’t sure.

 Slowly, he went towards the basement and I was watching him go.
 I was still gazing at the place he was standing a minute before.
 I finally saw him and I wanted to say this to the whole world.
 But, I chose to stay quiet.
 That was my memory and I waited long to share it with the world.
 I can’t forget that day till my last breath on this “Not so green anymore” Planet.

 I really don’t know.
 But even today when I read that story it touches my soul.
 I still feel those long lost emotions I felt when I read that story for the very first time.
 And then I realize that, though I’m about to turn 27, a part of me is still 12-year-old.
 That part of me hasn’t grown yet.
 That part of me is still sitting on his suitcase at the Ambala station, waiting for his train, all alone.
 He is still gazing at the place where Mr Bond was standing in his blue sweater and sports shoes.
 And eating Samosas and Jalebis up to his heart’s content.